opendocsg/slw-judgments-backfill/2011_SGCA_61/report.md

 4       On 30 September 2009, LCE & LCW were granted leave to commence a derivative action against the Appellants for some alleged breaches of fiduciary duties.
 LCE & LCW were authorised to

-control the conduct of the action and any execution proceedings thereafter (see _Law Chin Eng and Another v Hiap Seng & Co Pte Ltd (Lau Chin Hu and others, applicants)_ [2009] SGHC 223 at [42]).
+control the conduct of the action and any execution proceedings thereafter (see _Law Chin Eng and Another v Hiap Seng & Co Pte Ltd (Lau Chin Hu and others, applicants)_ <span class="citation">[2009] SGHC 223</span> at [42]).
 An appeal against the order granting leave was dismissed.
 Subsequently, LCE & LCW commenced the Derivative Action by filing a Writ of Summons and Statement of Claim on behalf of the Company.

 **_Events leading to the making of the Judge’s order on discovery_**